azat-co/practicalnode/chapter11/chapter11.md

     env NODE_ENV=production

-Command and file to execute:
+We write the command `exec` and the file to execute:

     exec /usr/bin/node /var/practicalnode/webapp.js

-A more useful example follows in which from a file in `/etc/init` (e.g., `webapp.conf`):
+Where to place the upstart script?
+We can save it in a file such as `webapp.conf` in a folder `/etc/init`:

     cd /etc/init
     sudo vi webapp.conf

-The simplistic content of an Upstart script is as follows:
+Let me know you another Upstart script example that sets multiple env vars:

     #!upstart
     description "webapp.js"